 So, while most companies will clearly state the full spectrum of ingredients on their package labels, if an item in a bag or box contains “caramel,” and there’s no further specification, it’s probably best to default to the majority, and leave those items on the shelf.

 The same goes for sauces and syrups offered at popular restaurants.
 For example, you might be wondering is Starbucks caramel vegan?
-Unfortunately, no, it’s not vegan, but here’s a great article by PETA that serves as a “how-to” guide for navigating their menu.
+Unfortunately, no, it’s not vegan, but there’s a great article by PETA that serves as a “how-to” guide for navigating their menu.
 They actually do have many vegan accommodations!
+(4)

 Vegan caramel alternatives